MODatUniSA/naoqi-docker/README.md

 # NAOqi Python SDK using Docker
-Use Docker to build the [NAOqi Python SDK](http://doc.aldebaran.com/2-1/dev/python/install_guide.html).
+Use Docker to build the [NAOqi Python SDK](http://doc.aldebaran.com/2-1/dev/python/install_guide.html) for Ubuntu 17.04 and NAOqi 2.1.4.13

 ## Installation